jimdiroffii/bitburner-scripts/README.md

 ### Day 1

 Starting a new game and connecting the web socket copies over the `template.js` file.
 We have $1.113k and a 8GB home server.
 First order of business is to make some money.
 The goal here is automation.
 I'd like to start by generating a server list that we can use repeatedly.

+- [x] Create a script that will generate a list of servers to hack.

+`scanToFile.js` scans the local network for servers, and stores the hostnames to a JSON-formatted file called `servers.js`.
+Files created in-game are not copied back to our local machine.
+We don't need them to develop our scripts, but they might be useful for reference and debugging.
+Download a file from the game with the `download` command, and I've been storing them in the `download` folder for quick access.
+I don't want these dymamically created files to end up in the dist, so ensure they do not get copied to `src`.